iafisher/montague/README.md

 $ python3 setup.py develop --user
 ```

-Once you do so, you can play with Montague's command-line interface:
+Once Montague is installed, you can play with its command-line interface:

 ```shell
 $ montague